Riemann-Hilbert problem for Hurwitz Frobenius manifolds: regular singularities: Solution to the Fuchsian system associated to the Hurwitz Frobenius manifolds

-\begin{remark} {\rm Note that while the transformation (\ref{symplectic}) of the homology basis is done by a symplectic matrix with integer entries, we can construct a bidifferential $\widehat{W}^\C$ as in (\ref{FayW}) with $C$ and $D$ being the corresponding blocks of a symplectic matrix with complex entries.
+Note that while the transformation (\ref{symplectic}) of the homology basis is defined by a symplectic matrix with integer entries, we can construct a bidifferential $\widehat{W}^\C$ as in (\ref{FayW}) with $C$ and $D$ being the corresponding blocks of a symplectic matrix with complex entries.
 Such a bidifferential $\widehat{W}^\C$ gives also a ``deformation" of the original bidifferential $W.$

 Namely, let

 and assume the matrix $C\B+D$ to be non-degenerate.
 Then the bidifferential $\widehat{W}^\C(P,Q),$ $P,Q\in\surf,$ given by

 can be characterized as a unique symmetric bidifferential with a second order pole at the diagonal $P=Q$ with biresidue $1,$ normalized by the conditions: